wwangsa/learnWSO2/Readme.md

 	11. Export Project Artifacts and Run

-	12. Using the WSO2 Integration Studio's HTTP Client:
+	12. Using the WSO2 Integration Studio's HTTP Client (Note: WSO2 failed to detect gender id when using curl command):
 		* GET Method: `http://localhost:8290/gender`
 			* Headers: `GenderId=Female` then click on green &#9658; button
 			```log